Start with ticket access, ID, bag rules, phone data and arrival timing before matchday.

 - The 2026 World Cup is hosted across three countries and multiple time zones.

-- International fans should keep ticket, identity, hotel, transport, insurance, and payment details organized before matchday.
+- International fans should keep ticket access, passport or ID, hotel details, transport routes, insurance, mobile data, and payment backups organized before matchday.

 Planning path